-Task No. Category Sub Category Action Required Priority Status Action Taken Date Completed 1 Escape Routes & Fire Spread Ease of Use It should be confirmed the electromagnetic door opening device fails to safe, as there is no emergency door release device provided.
-Advisory Identified 2 Fire Prevention Housekeeping There is a large about of combustibles present within the second floor lobby which should be removed.
+Task No. .
+Category Sub Category Action Required Priority Status Action Taken Date Completed 1 Escape Routes & Fire Spread Ease of Use It should be confirmed the electromagnetic door opening device fails to safe, as there is no emergency door release device provided.
+Version 4, 11/09/2024 It is unclear if this has been carried out, as a result, this task remains outstanding.
+Advisory Identified 2 Fire Prevention Housekeeping There is a large about of combustibles present within the first floor lobby which should be removed.
+Version 4, 11/09/2024 This task remains outstanding.
 High Identified